Accurate and efficient surface reconstruction from volume fraction data on general meshes: Numerical tests

+The errors for unstructured triangular prism meshes are shown in Table~\ref{tab:spirallingDiscUnstruct} for the $\text{CFL}_{surf}$ number of 0.5.
+They show a similar behavior with good boundedness and volume conservation, as well as second order convergence.
+For the coarse meshes the absolute shape error is roughly twice as large as for the Cartesian meshes.
+For the finest meshes the errors are similar to those of the Cartesian meshes.
+On polyhedral prism meshes, the data shown in Table~\ref{tab:spirallingDiscUnstruct} shows similar errors as for Cartesian meshes, albeit at a higher computational cost on the finer meshes.

 We note that with the resolutions used here and elsewhere in literature, the interface is not well-resolved at the time of maximum deformation of the circle.
 This is illustrated in Fig.~\ref{fig:vortexShearedDisc}, where pinched off ``droplets'' are clearly visible at the tail of the spiral.
-In the exact solution and in simulations where the thin tail is well-resolved this does not happen.
+In the exact solution, and in simulations where the thin tail is well-resolved, this does not happen.
 Inspection of the simulations reveals that the fluid particles in the top part of the circular disc that is most distorted in Fig.~\ref{fig:vortexShearedDisc} are indeed the ones forming the pinching tail at time $t = 4$ s.
+If we compare the different mesh types at the same resolution, most droplets are formed on the triangular prism meshes which also have the highest shape error.